E-Mail West Coast Charters

 Crayfish Massala

-First get on a diving course, learn the noble art of crayfish catching and catch a nice new zealand crayfish.
+First get on a diving course, spend a year perfecting how to catch crays and catch a nice new zealand crayfish.

 Cook it.